-- 3.1 There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.
+There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.
+These can include when a child who: (WTSC 23)

-These can include when a child: - Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - · Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home. - Is misusing drugs or alcohol themselves. - Is at risk of modern slavery, trafficking or exploitation.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is bereaved - is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse - · is showing early signs of abuse and/or neglect - is frequently missing/goes missing from care or home - · is misusing drugs or alcohol themselves - is suffering from mental ill health - · has returned home to their family from care - · is a privately fostered child - has a parent or carer in custody - is missing education, or persistently absent from school, or not in receipt of full-time education - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - · is at risk of being radicalised - is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - has experienced multiple suspensions, and is at risk of being permanently excluded